suvendubrk/IPTClock/README.md

 Command + j : decrease size of sponsor image

 Command + k : decrease size of sponsor image

+Command + u : Activates popup for changing the start time of the countdown.
+This is the same as left click on the countdown with the mouse.

+Command + m : Substract 5s from timer

+Command + n : Add 5s from timer

 ## configuration ##
 Variables used to change the IPTClock is positioned in Config/config.py